Chapter 4

 "giant-holes" probably occur in the center of all

 galaxies.
-Inside some galaxies, there may be two
+Inside some galaxies, there may be even two

 large black holes, clogged there in the distant past in the